gokhuu/Computational-Employee-ReadMe/Computation Employee/README.md

 ```
 *Note: wenglab is who Rigel and Elaine are renting the space from*

-4. SSH into the server the first time to and you will be prompted to reset your password
+4. SSH into the server the first time to and you will be prompted to reset your password<br>
-######Enter you password followed by the authenticator with no space inbetween.
-Type the authenticator with no dashes just the numbers
+**Enter you password followed by the authenticator with no space inbetween.
+Type the authenticator with no dashes just the numbers**

 ##### Directions for Windows